mooseyscountrygarden.com » Shrubs« Lavender | Purple-Leaf Berberis »

 There were many Viburnum Tinus shrubs here in the garden when I arrived - or rather they were dotted around in some of the lawn areas.
 I moved them into the garden proper as quickly as possible, then stood back and watched them grow.

-The flowering time for Viburnum Tinus in my garden is late April, which is almost the beginning of winter.
+The flowering time for Viburnum Tinus in my garden starts in March or April, which is almost the beginning of winter.
 The bushes are then covered with tight white flowers, with a pinkish tinge.
-After flowering it produces small bluish berries.
+After flowering the shrub produces small bluish berries.

 There are always new shoots which run and take root from the base of the plant - perfect for creating new specimens, but not too difficult to rip out in a pruning frenzy.
 This Viburnum is what I'd call a work-horse shrub in my garden - unspectacular, strong, sturdy, easily ignored, but much needed and admired.